domdechiera/zerodaily/data/blog/2025-04-08-microsoft-zero-day.md

 ### April 2025 Patch Tuesday Update

-In addition to the zero-day fix, Microsoft released patches for 120 other vulnerabilities in its April 2025 Patch Tuesday update.
-These include:
+In addition to the zero-day fix, Microsoft released patches for 120 other vulnerabilities in its April 2025 Patch Tuesday update.[^1] These include:

 - Multiple elevation of privilege vulnerabilities
 - Remote code execution flaws